jouros/gorestapi/README.md

 sudo modprobe overlay
 sudo modprobe br_netfilter

-All labels are wiped out, so I had to re-label.
+All labels are wiped out, so I had to re-label my cluster nodes for haproxy-ingress.

 I got this error: "failed to set bridge addr: "cni0" already has an IP address" for some starting Pod.
-I checked which node Pod was running and executed in that node:
+I executed below commands in every node:
 sudo ip link set cni0 down
 sudo brctl delbr cni0

+Finally I rebooted control-plane node and cluster was back in business.

 ## Deploy Falco security

+Falco is security event detection tool was K8s.

 helm repo add falcosecurity <https://falcosecurity.github.io/charts>
 "falcosecurity" has been added to your repositories